TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/CSRFlikeRequestTokenHandling.rst

                 if ($requestToken === null) {
                     // No request token was provided in the request
-                    // e.g., (overridden) templates need to be adjusted } elseif ($requestToken === false) {
+                    // for example, (overridden) templates need to be adjusted } elseif ($requestToken === false) {
                     // There was a request token, which could not be verified with the nonce
-                    // e.g., when nonce cookie has been overridden by another HTTP request } elseif ($requestToken->scope !== 'my/process') {
+                    // for example, when nonce cookie has been overridden by another HTTP request } elseif ($requestToken->scope !== 'my/process') {
                     // There was a request token, but for a different scope
-                    // e.g., when a form with different scope was submitted } else {
+                    // for example, when a form with different scope was submitted } else {
                     // The request token was valid and for the expected scope
                     $this->doTheMagic();